besselfunct/AcademicLatex/README.md

   1. The cover letter can be compiled as a separate file from the same directory

 TODO:
-- Add subfigures examples to `Useful Packages`
 - Add example references to `Article Template`
 - Add tutorial gifs to `Article Template` showing compilation and troubleshooting steps
-- Add an example of plotting from a `.csv` file